CarbonLDP/carbonldp-js-sdk/doc/README.md

 static create( slug:string,  document:Carbon.Document.Class ):Carbon.NamedFragment.Class
 ```

-Creates a NamedFragment with the Slug provided for the document specified.
+Creates a NamedFragment with the slug provided

 *Parameters*

-- slug
+- slug: The slug that will identify the NamedFragment.
-- document
+- document: The document that the NamedFragment will be part of.

 ##### createFrom
 ```typescript
 static createFrom( object:T extends Object,  slug:string,  document:Carbon.Document.Class ):T & Carbon.NamedFragment.Class
 ```

-Creates a NamedFragment from an Object with the Slug provided for the document specified.
+Creates a NamedFragment from an Object with the slug provided.

 *Parameters*

-- object
+- object: Object that will be converted to a NamedFragment.
-- slug
+- slug: The slug that will identify the NamedFragment.
-- document
+- document: The document that the NamedFragment will be part of.